Taywee/NerdyNights/_sources/nerdynights/nesarchitecture.rst.txt

 .. admonition:: This Week

-    general overview of the NES architecture with the major components covered.
+    General overview of the NES architecture with the major components covered.
     All general purpose computers are arranged the same way with a place to store code (ROM), a place to store variables (RAM), and a processor to run code (CPU).
 The NES also adds another processor to generate the graphics